Market Position Statement - Messages to the market

 Current provision

-There are three (150 units) extra care schemes in Wandsworth that are commissioned by us which are rented (no provision for shared ownership) and there are also additional privately run schemes.
+There are three (150 units) extra care schemes in Wandsworth that are commissioned by us which are available for social rent (no provision for shared ownership) and there are also additional privately run schemes.
 Our commissioned services are generalist physical health, mobility and sensory needs provision for people aged 55+.

-A new 42 unit extra care scheme is under construction as part of a mixed development in a regeneration area.
-The Alton Road regeneration project is an exciting development featuring 95 homes including 54 shared ownership and 41 extra care homes for over 55s
+A new 41 unit extra care service is under construction as part of a mixed development.
+This project is an exciting development featuring 95 homes including 54 shared ownership and 41 extra care homes for over 55s and is due to open in spring 2025, with a secured care and support provider in place.

 Messages to the market - extra care